serstep/8_vk_friends_online/README.md

 Script for checking who of your vk friends is online.

 ##Using

+Use console to run next commands.

 ###Installing vk package

     $pip3 install vk

 ###Running vk_friends_online

+Type next command in directory with script.

     $python3 vk_friends_online.py